Skip to content

 Request Lifecycle

 This page traces what happens from the moment a browser sends an HTTP request to when it receives a JSON response.
-Understanding this flow helps you know where to add new behavior and where to look when something breaks.
+The hexagonal architecture means there is a consistent chain: router → use case → port → adapter.
+Understanding this makes it straightforward to know where to add new behavior and where to look when something breaks.

 Request flow